 “I remember very well having dinner … with Wayne LaPierre on the big victory after it passed the House,” he says.
 “And we weren’t too concerned about the machine gun issue, but it came back to haunt Warren Cassidy.”

-Wayne LaPierre, executive vice president of the National Rifle Association, has been in the news recently with his NRA press conference after the mass shootings at Sandy Hook Elementary school in Newtown, Connecticut.
-In this case with the 1986 Firearms Owner’s Protection Act, the NRA was willing to compromise making machine guns illegal for civilians to buy or sell to get the legislation passed.
+Wayne LaPierre became the executive vice president of the National Rifle Association after Cassidy, and in this case with the 1986 Firearms Owner’s Protection Act, the NRA was willing to compromise making machine guns illegal for civilians to buy or sell to get the legislation passed.

-If the NRA was willing to compromise then, it is curious that the NRA has taken such a uncompromising stance today with the question on semi-automatic firearms.
-After their compromise then, the Second Amendment has not been repealed and everyone still has their guns, except of course, the machine gun.
+If the NRA was willing to compromise then, it is curious that the NRA has taken such an uncompromising stance today with the question on semi-automatic firearms.
+After their compromise then, the Second Amendment has not been repealed and everyone still has their guns, except, of course, the machine gun.

 In regards to the staunch gun rights advocates, the fear is palpable and it is real.
 There is truly a fear that the government is coming to take everyone’s guns, but in reviewing the history of the machine gun becoming unavailable to buy or purchase, it can be proved that the Second Amendment did indeed survive the perceived infringements, by some, from gun control legislation that have been passed so far in our history.